swiftlang/swift/userdocs/diagnostics/trailing-closure-matching.md

 }
 ```

 Sometimes, an unlabeled trailing closure argument can be matched to more than one function parameter.
-Before Swift 5.3, the compiler would use a __backward scanning rule__ to match the unlabeled trailing closure, scanning backwards from the end of the parameter list until finding a parameter that can accept a closure argument (a function type, unconstrained generic type, `Any`, etc.):
+Before Swift 5.3, the compiler would use a __backward scanning rule__ to match the unlabeled trailing closure, scanning backward from the end of the parameter list until finding a parameter that can accept a closure argument (a function type, unconstrained generic type, `Any`, etc.):

 ```swift
 animate(withDuration: 0.3) {